engsakr/Employee-Status/README.md

-# WorkMotion
+# EmployeeStatus
-WorkMotion Test Task
+EmployeeStatus Test Task

 The Following is easy installation & setup guide to start the demo app .